Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: push.
 Box 2: -a.
 Box 3: -a.
 - [ ] Box 1: tag.
 Box 2: -a.
 Box 3: -m.

-### DRAG DROP You manage the Git repository for a large enterprise application.
+### You manage the Git repository for a large enterprise application.
 During the development of the application, you use a file named Config.json.
 You need to prevent Config.json from being committed to the source control whenever changes to the application are committed.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 545](images/question545.jpg)